monohaus/expansion_tile_list/README.md

 }
 ```

-In this example, we create a simple `ExpansionTileList` with two children.
+In this example, we created a simple `ExpansionTileList` with two children.

 ## Testing